-The terms ectomorph, mesomorph and endomorph were coined in the 1940s by a guy called William Sheldon, who believed that the size and shape of a person’s body could be used to predict their personality.
+The terms ectomorph, mesomorph and endomorph were coined in the 1940s by a guy called William Sheldon, who believed that the size and shape of a person’s body were indicators of intelligence, temperament, moral worth, and even future achievement .

 Nor were they supposed to be used as a way to estimate your potential for muscle growth or fat loss.